Pure squamous carcinoma within the breast

 Squamous cell breast carcinomas are not as prone to lymph node metastasis

-It is often the case that patients with squamous cell breast carcinoma present with an advanced disease stage, requiring aggressive management.
+It is often the case that patients with squamous carcinoma of the breast present with an advanced disease stage, requiring aggressive management.
 But otherwise, there does not seem to be any indication that squamous cell breast carcinoma or squamous cell differentiation in other breast cancers has any particular effect on behavior or survival rates.
 Generally speaking, the behavior of squamous cell breast carcinoma closely resembles that of pure adenocarcinoma of the breast.
 Curiously, squamous cell breast carcinomas rarely metastasize to the axillary lymph nodes, or do so about 10% of the time.
 This is actually not the case for squamous cell carcinomas originating in other areas of the body.

 Outlook for squamous cell breast carcinoma